sjlu/sjlu.github.io/posts/_posts/2015-08-18-circleci-ios-builds-to-hockeyapp.md

 ![pic02](/images/screenshots/02.png)
 ![pic03](/images/screenshots/03.png)

-3. Make sure you create or make a copy of your `.mobileprovision` file for your app.
+3. Make sure you create or make a copy of your adhoc `.mobileprovision` file for your app.

 3. We will need to make an API key in HockeyApp so we can make uploads.
-This is not your app's key, this your account's key.
+This is *not* your app's key.
 ![pic04](/images/screenshots/04.png)

 3. You need CircleCI to enable OSX build machines for you.
 They're pretty friendly, so just